 With a Roth IRA, you can essentially put up to $5,500 per year, if you are under the age of 50.
 This money grows tax-free for decades, and you never have to distribute it.
 When you are eligible to distribute all the money from the Roth ( typically after you are 59.5 years old), you won’t owe any taxes on it.
 There is also this nice little thing about Roth IRA’s, where you can withdraw your contributions, but not earnings, prior to age of 59.50 years old, without paying any penalties.
 The real issue with regular Roth IRA’s is that it would take at least 10 – 15 years, before you can accumulate $100,000 in your account.
 Therefore, the way to attain critical mass with this account is through a rollover of a 401 (k), regular IRA or through a long period of contributing.

-Stay tuned for my last article on the topic tomorrow.
+Check my last article on the topic.

 Full Disclosure: None